-In July 2018, Enel Green Power RSA 2 Proprietary Limited ("EGP RSA 2"), a South African company of Enel Group operating in the renewable energy sector, entered into a project financing non-recourse loan agreement with the South African banks Nedbank Limited and ABSA Bank Limited, for a total maximum amount of approximately Tsar 15 billion, corresponding to approximately Euro 950 million.
-Such loan agreement with a 21-year term, relates to the development of 5 wind projects awarded to the parent company Enel Green Power RSA Proprietary Limited ("EGP RSA") and is divided in 5 tranches, one for each of the five projects financed.
+In July 2018, Enel Green Power RSA 2 Proprietary Limited ("EGP RSA 2"), a South African company of Enel Group operating in the renewable energy sector, entered into a project financing non-recourse loan agreement with the South African banks Nedbank Limited and ABSA Bank Limited, for a total maximum amount of approximately 15 billion African Rand, corresponding South of to approximately Euro 950 million.
+Such loan agreement with a 21-year term, relates to the development of 5 wind projects awarded to the parent company Enel Green Power RSA Proprietary Limited ("EGP RSA") and is divided in 5 tranches, one for each of the projects financed.

-As of December 2018, the total amount disbursed is equal to Tsar 2.3 billion, equal to approximately Euro 140 million.
+As of December 2019, the total amount disbursed is equal to 5.7 billion of South African Rand, equal to approximately Euro 361 million.